viamrobotics/docs/docs/components/movement-sensor.md

 `serial_baud_rate` | int | 115200 | The rate at which data is sent from the sensor.
 Optional.
 ---

+Serial communication uses a filepath instead of relying on any specific piece of board hardware, so no "board" attribute is needed when configuring a movement sensor with this communication method.

 ```json
 {
     "name": "<my-movement-sensor-name>",